Bare Bones Sicily

 A day in Syracuse: we visit the Paolo Orsi Archaeological Museum and the Archaeological Park with huge theatre and stone quarries, also used for imprisoning thousands of enemy soldiers.
 Free afternoon.

-Explore the Greek temples and monuments of Ortygia hidden within the later Baroque architecture.
+Free morning to explore Ortygia, chic and beautifully restored with Greek remains still visible in many areas.
 This afternoon we continue our exploration of the Greek temples and monuments of the city.

 We visit the remarkable Greek outer defenses of Syracuse at Euryalus, outside the city on a high ridge, with a splendid view.
 Continue to the Roman Villa of Piazza Armerina, once a wealthy establishment, whose colorful and lively mosaics still lie in situ.
 On to Agrigento.